fidian/acss-live/README.md

             // Enable debugging in the console.
 Only works if you use
             // acss-live.js instead of acss-live.min.js.
             debug: false,

+            // Enable logging of timing metrics.
+Only works if you use
+            // acss-live.js instead of acss-live.min.js.
+            timing: false,

             // Set to true when your language starts on the right and goes
             // left.